 I looked up in the reference file of the book and looked at the pages where my name was mentioned or where I was saying something.
 My interview with him was based on the agreement that I would speak only on the subjects I wished to talk about and he was not to imply that I said something that I didn’t say or include me in something that I didn’t do.
 After looking up my name on each page that was listed in the reference list, I didn’t find anything that indicated he violated that agreement with me.
 But I don’t remember coming across anything related to me and Priscilla having any kind of relationship other than she was Elvis’ wife and I treated her with respect as such.

-As far as my relationship with Priscilla today, there isn't really one to speak of on my part, probably not on her part either.
-There was a situation that I'd rather not speak about in detail that occurred between Priscilla and myself (she knows) that wasn't fair on her part and she apologized later for it.
-I accepted and it's a done deal, but, it hurt me at the time for I couldn't understand for the life of me why she would do something to someone that had never done anything wrong to her.
+As far as my relationship with Priscilla today, there isn’t really one to speak of on my part, probably not on her part either.
+There was a situation that I’d rather not speak about in detail that occurred between Priscilla and myself (she knows) that wasn’t fair on her part and she apologized later for it.
+I accepted and it’s a done deal, but, it hurt me at the time for I couldn’t understand for the life of me why she would do something to someone who had never done anything wrong to her.
 In fact, on occasion I had protected her from harm and also tried to prevent problems between Elvis and her near the end of their marriage.

 What are you views of on EPE Inc are marketing Elvis?
-This is an area where I really don't want to go into detail as I'm not a marketing expert.
-I feel that fans are fortunate to share in Elvis' memory by paying homage to him throughout the year but, especially to commemorate his passing and birthday.
+This is an area where I really don’t want to go into detail as I’m not a marketing expert.
+I feel that fans are fortunate to share in Elvis’ memory by paying homage to him throughout the year but, especially to commemorate his passing and birthday.
 I have only been in Memphis three times during the Elvis Week in August and have met many fans and shared some wonderful memories with them.
 How have you coped with life without Elvis?
 This question is very personal to me.
 I lost someone I loved very much and spent most of my adult life trying to protect him from harm, intentional or un-intentional.
 I put him ahead of my family as far as spending time with him instead of my wife and son.
-It put a strain on my marriage at times and it only survived because I have woman that has stood by me through it all.
+It put a strain on my marriage at times and it only survived because I have woman who has stood by me through it all.

 I would like to think that if I had it to do over again, I would spend a little more time with them when Elvis wasn’t working.
 I still miss him on a daily basis, as not a day goes by that something doesn’t happen in my life that makes me think of Elvis.
 Like maybe how he might sing a song that is a hit today, who his favorite singer might be today (I think Celine Dion) and how he would like all of the movies with action like Independence Day, Armageddon, Jurassic Park, etc..